kapenike/OmniKeys/README.md

 # OmniKeys
-Create JavaScript keyboard shortcuts with any key combination possible.
-Prevent default events under condition, or stop shortcuts from running when `keydown` inputs text to the DOM.
+Create JavaScript keyboard shortcuts or detect keystroke chains with any key combination possible.
+Choose when a specific shortcut will prevent its default action and stop when the keyboard input will affect the DOM.

 ## Setup
 Include `main.js` in your project

 Create and modify your shortcuts within the `SHORTCUT_LIST` global variable.
 Currently stashed in the head of `main.js`

-If you plan to dynamically load in this script or your shortcuts, I recommend disabling auto initialization by setting the global variable `INIT_BY_DEFAULT` to `false`.
+If you plan to dynamically load this script or shortcuts, I recommend disabling auto initialization by setting the global variable `INIT_BY_DEFAULT` to `false`.
 You can start or stop your shortcut listener with access to the OmniKeys global object `OmniKeys`

 **Start listening for shortcuts with**